filecoin-project/boost/README.md

 ### Building Docker images

-1. Select Lotus version, for example: `lotus_version=1.17.1-rc2`.
-It must be the tag name of [the Lotus git repo](https://github.com/filecoin-project/lotus/tags) without `v` prefix.

-2. Select Boost version, for example: `boost_version=1.3.0-rc1`.

-3. Build images
+1. Build images

 ```
-cd docker/devnet
-make build/all
+make docker/all
 ```

-If you need to build a different version, edit the `.env` file.
+If you need to build containers using a specific version of lotus then provide the version as a parameter, e.g. `make docker/all lotus_version=1.17.0`.
+The version must be a tag name of [Lotus git repo](https://github.com/filecoin-project/lotus/tags) without `v` prefix.
+Or you can build using a local source of lotus - `make docker/all lotus_src_dir=<path of lotus source>`.
+Also, before starting devnet, you need to update versions in the [.env](docker/devnet/.env) file.

 ### Start devnet docker stack